dexters-workshop/auto_quotes/README.md

 📌 Build a small database (DB) of quotes.
 📌 Grab an awesome 'habit quote' from DB.
-📌 Build Message by Combining Parts: prefix/quote/suffix 📌 Use SMS to text the group a cool message w/an awesome quote!
+📌 Build Message by Combining Parts: prefix/quote/suffix 📌 Us  e SMS to text the group a cool message w/an awesome quote!
 📌 Set   up on an automated schedule (in the works).

-This was the first quote to the group:
+Thiwas the first quote to the group:

-"Be the person with embarrassing goals and impressive results instead of one of the many people with impressive goals and embarrassing results" - Stephen Guise
+"Be the person with embarrassing goals and impressive results instead of one of the many people with impressive goals and embarrassing results" - Step

-Feel free to reach out via LinkedIn if you have any questions
+en Guise

-Thanks to Sean Kross for building the Twilio package for R -
+Feel frto Sean Kross for building the Twilio package for R:

-☎️ An interface to the Twilio API for R
+☎️ An   nterface to the Twilio API for R